Xavier667/EHETM/README.md

 ### LATH+

-**LATH+** is the extended long-range real-world dataset developed for the TPAMI study.
+**LATH+** is the extended long-range real-world dataset developed for the TPAMI extension.
 It provides complete event streams and IMU-based platform ego-motion measurements for long-range atmospheric-turbulence sequences.

 > **Release status:** LATH+ is not yet publicly available.
 The download will be added here—stay tuned.